improve digital customer experience with NPS surveys blog OG image

 With both in hand, how should product teams transform results into action items that will improve customer satisfaction and retention?
 Parsing exact action items and prioritization from a series of disconnected survey results can be challenging.

-To find action items and prioritize survey results, product teams need a digital experience intelligence (DXI) platform like FullStory.
+To find action items and prioritize survey results, product teams need a digital experience intelligence (DXI) platform like Fullstory.
 A robust DXI platform can give product teams the opportunity to:

 • Get the qualitative context around interesting customer comments—whether good or bad